viveka-13/SkillSwap/README.md

 - The **trust score** is the average of all ratings received.
 - Higher trust = better visibility in matchmaking.

-### 6. 💬 Advanced Communication Channel
+### 6. 💬 Advanced Communication Channel (WebSockets & WebRTC)
 - Once a match is **accepted**, a private **Chat Room** is created between both users.
-- Real-time-like messaging with **3-second polling**.
+- **📞 Real-Time Audio & Video Calling**: Features native WhatsApp-style peer-to-peer (P2P) calling using **WebRTC** for zero-latency communication. **FastAPI WebSockets** act as the signaling server to instantly route connection offers.
-- **🎤 WhatsApp-Style Voice Messaging**: Users can record and send voice notes directly in the browser using the `MediaRecorder` API.
+- **🎤 Native Voice Messaging**: Users can record and send voice notes directly in the browser using the `MediaRecorder` API.
 - **🌐 AI Auto-Translation**: Voice messages are transcribed using **Groq Whisper** and translated on-the-fly using **Llama 3.1** if the sender and receiver have different preferred languages.
 - **🎥 YouTube Rich Previews**: Automatically detects YouTube links in messages and fetches video metadata/thumbnails via OEmbed for beautiful inline preview cards.
+- **📜 Persistent Call History**: Audio and Video call logs (including duration, missed/rejected states) are merged seamlessly into the chat feed.

 ### 7. 📎 File & Document Sharing
 - Users can share **PDFs, DOCX, PPTX, Images (JPG/PNG)**, and more via the `+` button in chat.